 Refinery accidents are often serious and result in catastrophic injury or death.
 Emergent medical care and long-term rehabilitation are common and the cost of medical treatment can skyrocket.
 Refinery workers who are injured will often miss work for weeks or months, reducing take-home pay for their families.

-Get Help from Corpus Christi Refinery Accident Attorneys
+Get Help from Refinery Accident Attorneys

 If you have been injured in a refinery accident, The Gutierrez Law Firm can help recoup your losses and fight for your rights.
-Our team of experienced Corpus Christi refinery accident attorneys is here to help.
+Our team of experienced refinery accident attorneys is here to help.
 Call us today at 361-664-7377.